stonymf/bubble-radio/README.md

 ICECAST_HOST=hostname (dont use localhost, use url or ip for your server) ICECAST_PORT=8088

-# this is the port you will tell people to livestream to
+# this is the port that the live stream mountpoint will listen on
+# make sure it's on your firewall's allowlist
 LIVE_STREAM_PORT=8765

 # this needs to match with the source-password value in your icecast.xml